vdailly/SQL-Server-Always-Encrypted-Key-Store-Generic-Provider/Readme.md

     2. [supposed] The JDBC Driver read the metadata of the CMK and check if it has access to the provider (MSSQL_Certificate_Store) and key path.

-    3. The client does not have any knowledge of the MSSQL_Certificate_Store.
+    3. The client does not have any knowledge of the MSSQL_CERTIFICATE_STORE.
 It cannot access the key to decrypt values.
-Whatever you provide in your connectionstring the use of a JAVA_Key_Store, path to the file, and password. example: "jdbc:sqlserver://server:1433;databaseName=CLINIC;user=admin;password=P@ssw0rd";columnEncryptionSetting=Enabled;keyStoreAuthentication=JavaKeyStore;keyStoreLocation=$HOME/CLINIC-CMK.pfx;keyStoreSecret=SecretP@ssw0rd" ).
+Whatever you provide in your connectionstring the use of a JAVA_KEY_STORE, path to the file, and password. example: "jdbc:sqlserver://server:1433;databaseName=CLINIC;user=admin;password=P@ssw0rd";columnEncryptionSetting=Enabled;keyStoreAuthentication=JavaKeyStore;keyStoreLocation=$HOME/CLINIC-CMK.pfx;keyStoreSecret=SecretP@ssw0rd" ).
 The JavaKeyStore settings are ignored by the driver.

 <br />

 ## Security Concerns

-From my opinion there is no real reasons for the CMK metadata to store both the provider and key path.
-It should be the client responsability to provide the right key store and key path.
+From my opinion, I still do not understand the reasons for the CMK to store metadata about the provider and the key path.

-If it is intended to ensure that only one kind of client can decrypt the values, then you probably don't really know to who you gave the certificate.

-If an attacker gain access to a cient able to decrypt the database, the attacker can.
-If worst the attacker gain access to the SQL Server, it will probably be very easy to gain access to a client able to decrypt the database.

-From the last two sentences, using the AzureKeyVault provider seems a bit more secure, because any client (Windows/Linux) may have access to the web, and it would be probably challenging for an attacker to gain access to the key.
+Worst, I find that these metadatas reveals too much information about the key location (store provider and path).

+The generic provider used here finally from a security point of view reveals nothing about the key location.
+And it's finally the client responsability to provide the right information to access encrypted columns.

 <br />